 Are there any beliefs here that you do not agree with?
 If so, discuss those with your sponsor and look for validation of them in the Catechism of the Catholic Church, the Bible, or through an accredited Catholic website.
 Still uncertain?
-Bring those questions to Fr.
-Tom or Mrs. Carter to discuss.
+Bring those questions to the meeting to discuss.